 Understand The Basics of Visual Composition

+Have you ever wondered why some images look more compelling than others?
 Many factors are at play, but the first place to look for inspiration is in the rules of composition.

-Composition is the art of arranging visual elements within a frame—and there are plenty of tried and true ways to do this that will make your photos pop.
+Composition is the art of arranging visual elements within a frame, and there are plenty of tried-and-true ways to do this that will make your photos pop.

 - Let’s look at your images’ lines, shapes, and patterns.
 You can use these natural features to enhance your photos (and make them feel less “staged”).